rackerlabs/design-system/_component_design/tooltip.md

 ### Composition

-Tooltips are composed of two primary elements, the tooltip container and the trigger:
+Tooltips are composed of the following elements:

+- **Tooltip container (required)**: The container houses the tooltip border, pointer, and content.
-- The trigger is the element that displays the tooltip component when interacted with from a user.
-(See the [trigger types]({{page.url}}#trigger-types) section.)
+- **Trigger (required)**: The trigger is the element that displays the tooltip component when interacted with from a user.
+See [trigger types]({{page.url}}#trigger-types) for more information on tooltip triggers.
-- The container houses the border, pointer, and content.

-The tooltip stands out from the background by using a lighter background color than the interface background, a rule or line around the tooltip box, and a shadow around the tooltip so it appears raised from the items below.

 {% endcolumn %}